-1.1 Code of Conduct returns are required annually.
+1.1 The Code of Conduct reinforces our core values and standards.
+It provides a reference point for action in our work and personal conduct, including behaviours and ethics, use of social media and professional responsibilities.
+Code of Conduct returns are required annually.
 However, a new return should be made in-year if personal circumstances change or when the National Audit Office (NAO) should be made aware of any conduct-related issues.
+New employees to the NAO sign the code before and after their employment commences to provide confirmation of their understanding of the code.